 Doing Business - Singapore vs Canada

-There are several factors that must be taken into consideration when a company decides to expand its market or establish itself on a global level.
+Several factors need to be taken into consideration when a company decides to expand its market or establish itself on a global level.
 It is important to assess which foreign market to enter, the cost of setting up business operations in a given country, the risks involved, and the ease with which business objectives can be accomplished in the chosen destination.
 Each business jurisdiction has differing levels of risks, legal formalities, opportunities, advantages, and disadvantages.

-- Singapore has been consistently ranked by the World Bank as the easiest place to do business in the world.
-Its rank in the ‘2010 Ease of Doing Business Report‘ was #1 while Canada ranked #8.
-Singapore demonstrated a clear advantage over Canada in the areas of ease of getting credit, protecting investors, paying taxes, and trading across borders.
+- Singapore is ranked 2nd place by the World Bank as the easiest place to do business in the world in its ‘2018 Ease of Doing Business Report‘ and Canada was ranked #22.

-- Singapore was placed in the 8th spot for property protection by Forbes in its 2010 ‘Best Countries for Business‘ Index while Canada was accorded the 12th position.
+- Singapore was placed in the 6th for property protection by Forbes in its 2018 ‘Best Countries for Business‘ Index and Canada was ranked 11th.

 Openness to Trade

 - In the World Economic Forum's ‘Global Enabling Trade Report 2016', Singapore is ranked as the country most open to trade, placing at the 1st position.
 Canada is also relatively open to trade, with a position of 24th on the report.

 - Both Singapore and Canada are viewed as clean countries with a low degree of corruption by the Transparency International in its Corruptions Perceptions Index 2018 report.
 Singapore places at 3rd position and Canada places at 9th.

 - The labour market in Singapore and Canada are equally competitive, and here are some of the key indices being measured in The Global Competitiveness Report 2018.